spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

     * `max_instance_count` - (Optional) Set a maximum number of instances per Virtual Node Group.
 Can be null.
 If set, value must be greater than or equal to 0.
     * `min_instance_count` - (Optional) Set a minimum number of instances per Virtual Node Group.
 Can be null.
 If set, value must be greater than or equal to 0.
 * `strategy` - (Optional)
-    * `spot_percentage` - (Optional; if not using `spot_percentege` under `ocean strategy`) When set, Ocean will proactively try to maintain as close as possible to the percentage of Spot instances out of all the Virtual Node Group instances.
+    * `spot_percentage` - (Optional) The desired percentage of the Spot instances out of all running instances for this VNG.
+Only available when the field is not set in the cluster directly (cluster.strategy.spotPercentage).
 * `create_options` - (Optional)
     * `initial_nodes` - (Optional) When set to an integer greater than 0, a corresponding amount of nodes will be launched from the created Virtual Node Group.
 The parameter is recommended in case the use_as_template_only (in spotinst_ocean_aws resource) is set to true during Ocean resource creation.
 * `delete_options` - (Optional)